ACT Research Horizontal Logo

 What does EPA HD Low NOx (as is) mean for you?

-DEALERS: As dealers are the ones selling the vehicles for the OEMS, they can expect higher than usual sales in the next couple of years followed by a decline in 2027 post prebuy.
+DEALERS: As dealers are the ones selling the vehicles for the OEMS, they can no longer expect higher than usual sales in the next couple of years ahead of the rule.

 CARRIERS AND FLEETS: The EPA Low NOx rule doesn’t mandate the type of powertrains that make up your fleet, but it will impact the price of diesel-ICE trucks.
-ACT Research has been forecasting a prebuy ahead of 2027 for this very reason.
 As noted earlier, we are expecting the price of a Class 8 truck or tractor to increase around $20k-$30k.
 The coming price increase may or may not change your purchasing decisions in the next few years, but having those discussions now is critical.

 SUMMARY: In August 2020, CARB adopted HD Omnibus which lowers NOx and PM emissions standards to 0.05 g/hp-hr for MYs 2024-26 California heavy-duty engines and matches the EPA standards for MY 2027 and beyond.
 CARB and the Truck and Engine Manufacturer’s Association (EMA) announced the Clean Truck Partnership agreement in July 2023.
 The Clean Truck Partnership agreement includes CARB’s agreement to amend HD Omnibus MYs 2024-26 compliance pathways and to align with the EPA’s Low NOx emissions standards, among other things.